 Cloud Access Management (CAM) is a web-based Tencent Cloud service that helps you securely manage and control access to your Tencent Cloud resources.
 Using CAM, you can create, manage, and terminate users and user groups.
 You can manage identities and policies to allow specific users to access your Tencent Cloud resources.

-If you use multiple Tencent Cloud services such as CVM, VPC, and TencentDB that are managed by different users sharing your Tencent Cloud account access key, you may face the following problems:
+If you have multiple users managing different Tencent Cloud services such as CVM, VPC, and TencentDB, and they all share your Tencent Cloud account access key, you may face the following problems:

-These problems can be eliminated by the use of sub-accounts which allow you to authorize different users to manage your different services.
+A policy is a syntax rule that defines and describes one or more permissions.
 By default, a sub-account has no access to Tencent Cloud services or resources.
 To grant a sub-account such access, you need to create a CAM policy.

 For more information on access management, see CAM Overview.